GarnetSunset/garnetsunset.github.io/_posts/2019-11-8-Forcepoint-Websense-Proxy-Bruteforcing.md

 Those are **pretty** concise parameters to easily obtain this kind of info.

-Cons to this technique: Completely random who you might get.
+Cons to this technique: Completely random who you might get, but, given I was able to generate and test about 11 different PAC files per second.
+This means given something like TOR, over a couple of days, or less, a malicious user could test all possible mutexes of this regex.

 I've included a script with this blogpost if you want to test this out for yourself.